Employee Benefits in the Philippines That HR Should Know

 9. Maternity and Paternity Leave

-Both female and male workers are entitled to leave related to childbirth or miscarriage.
+Both female and male workers receive leave benefits related to childbirth or miscarriage.

-• Maternity Leave: Female workers, married or unmarried, can take 60 days of paid leave for their first four pregnancies, including miscarriages.
-If a C-section or ectopic pregnancy surgery is required, this extends to 78 days.
-Eligibility requires at least three months of SSS contributions in the previous year.
+• Maternity Leave: Female workers, whether married or unmarried, can take 60 days of paid leave for their first four pregnancies, including miscarriages.
+Moreover, if they undergo a C section or surgery due to an ectopic pregnancy, they can extend their leave to 78 days.
+To qualify, they must have paid at least three months of contributions to the Social Security System (SSS) within the previous year.

 10. Solo Parent Leave